 Together with Norway and the United Kingdom, Germany signed up to the GNU Initiative, which aims to extend the commitment under the New York Declaration using joint programmes and improved coordination.
-In 2015, the New Partnership for Africa's Development (NEPAD), the German Federal Ministry for Economic Cooperation and Development, the World Bank (BMZ) and the World Resources Institute (WRI) set up the African Forest Landscape Restoration Initiative (AFR100) with the aim of restoring 100 million hectares of forest by 2030.
-Since then, 30 African countries have agreed to contribute around 126 million hectares to this initiative - so even more than was originally planned.
+In 2015, the New Partnership for Africa's Development (NEPAD8), the BMZ, the World Bank and the World Resources Institute (WRI) set up the African Forest Landscape Restoration Initiative (AFR100) with the aim of restoring 100 million hectares of forest by 2030.
+Since then, 31 African countries have agreed to contribute around 128 million hectares to this initiative - so even more than was originally planned.
 KfW has already allocated commitments for Ethiopia, Cameroon and Madagascar for AFR100.